Rhode Island Water Quality

 Is the tap water safe to drink in Rhode Island?

-What contaminants are found in Rhode Island water supplies?
+What contaminants are tracked in Rhode Island water supplies?

 Disclaimer: This data is informational only.
 It is not health, legal, or professional advice.
 For concerns about your specific water supply, contact your local water utility.